Japan widens COVID curbs, including in Tokyo, as cases surge

 Associated Press

-TOKYO (AP) — The Japanese government will place Tokyo and a dozen other areas under new restrictions for COVID-19 effective Friday, allowing local leaders to shorten hours for eateries, as a surge in omicron cases threatens to paralyze society.
+TOKYO (AP) — Tokyo and a dozen other areas in Japan are set to face new COVID-19 restrictions effective Friday, with local leaders shortening hours for restaurants, as omicron cases hit a record high in the capital.

 A government-commissioned experts’ panel on Wednesday approved a plan to put the 13 areas under a three-week restraint through Feb.
 13, said Economy Revitalization Minister Daishiro Yamagiwa, who is also in charge of virus measures.

+Tokyo logged 7,377 new cases on Wednesday, its highest since a previous record of 5,908 on Aug.
+13. But the soaring case numbers are not yet straining the city’s hospitals.
+Only about one-quarter of available beds have been filled in Tokyo and serious cases account for just 2% of all hospitalizations, according to the city government.

-Prime Minister Fumio Kishida is expected to officially announce the new measures at a government taskforce meeting later Wednesday.
+Prime Minister Fumio Kishida is expected to officially announce the new restrictions at a government taskforce meeting later Wednesday.

 Japan has so far resisted the use of lockdowns to fight the pandemic and instead has focused on requiring restaurants and bars to close early and not serve alcohol, and asking the public to wear masks and practice social distancing, as the government seeks to minimize damage to the economy.